-I had already purchased two packages of Pomona’s Universal Pectin and had it waiting for me in the pantry when the time was right.
-I thought all pectins were alike but I was about to learn a whole lot more.
+I had already purchased two packages of Pomona’s Universal Pectin, natural pectin and had it waiting for me in the pantry when the time was right.
+All pectins are alike, right, nope, I was about to learn a whole lot more.

-Okay, back to the crabapple jelly.
-Up the ladder our daughter climbed to pick crabapples.
+Up the ladder, our daughter climbed to pick crabapples.

-This was a very fun experience.
-I loved making this jelly and felt confident after my conversation with Pomona’s Pectin and all their wonderful instructions that come with the pectin.
+The actually process of making the jelly was a very fun experience.
+I loved making it and felt confident after my conversation with Pomona’s Pectin and all their wonderful instructions that come with the pectin.

 The jelly is such a pretty pink color and the flavor and sweetness are just right for me.
 You have to vary the sugar to your fruit.
-If your apples are tart then you may want to use more sugar but no more than 2 cups.
+If your apples are tart then you may want to use more sugar but I would recommend no more than 2 cups, total.

 PRINTABLE FOR WATER BATH CANNING